 An intermediate physiology course with lectures and discussions of the structures, functions, mechanisms, and interactions of vertebrate and invertebrate organ systems with a focus on the different ways in which animals adapt to their environments.
 Topics include digestion and nutrition, metabolism, gas exchange, circulation, excretion, neurophysiology, endocrinology, and muscle physiology.
-Prerequisite: BIOL 152 or BIOL 153, and CHEM 330, or consent of instructor.
+Prerequisite: BIOL 152 or BIOL 153, concurrent or prior enrollment in CHEM 330 or CHEM 380, or consent of instructor.
 A college physics course is recommended but not required.

 An advanced course designed to expose students to evolutionary change in the developmental patterning of plant and animal form.
 This course includes a lecture component and a laboratory component to integrate multiple biological disciplines including comparative morphology, molecular evolution, developmental genetics and experimental development, to explore biodiversity at a mechanistic level.
 Lectures are designed to give students background on topics ranging from homology assessment to empirical examples of how changes in gene expression or function may have shaped morphological diversity.
 The laboratory complements these topics through observations of normal development in a diversity of plant and animal model organisms, and through conducting independent research experiments.
 Prerequisite: BIOL 350 or equivalent.

 An intermediate course in the structures, functions, mechanisms, and interactions of mammalian organ systems.
 Discussions span topics from molecular to whole animal functions.
 Not open to students with credit in BSCI 546.
-Prerequisite: BIOL 150; BIOL 152 or BIOL 240; and CHEM 330 or consent of instructor.
+Prerequisite: BIOL 150; BIOL 152 or BIOL 240; and concurrent or prior enrollment in CHEM 330 or CHEM 380, or consent of instructor.